Table of Contents

 Once a spot is saved, it cannot be removed but can be reclassified.

 Full spot annotation is available during the review period, as well as after.
 See annotating spots for more information.

-Dermoscopic images are available to be viewed and taken during review.
-See taking dermoscopic images for more information.
+Close-Up images are available to be viewed and taken during review.
+See close-up images for more information.

 While SkinIO is optimized for use via the mobile app, SkinIO data can also be accessed via web browser at https://app.skinio.com/.

 You can use the same login credentials as the iOS app to access data via the web.
 The navigation is the same in the web-app as the iOS app.
 Patients can be located from the patient list, sessions can be opened from the patient profile, and photos can be opened from the session grid.

 If you would like to export a PDF of a session, there is an Export as .pdf button in the top right corner of every session view.

 Exporting Session Photos